Scam messages have been sent out in the Tax Administration’s name. Read more about scams.

 1. Tax return for forestry

-• if you also conduct agricultural or business operations, submit the tax returns for forestry, agriculture and business by 2 April 2024
+• If you also conduct agricultural or business operations, submit the tax returns for forestry, agriculture and business by 1 April 2026.

-• if you are a non-resident taxpayer (live permanently abroad), file the tax return for forestry by 21 May 2024.
+• If you are a non-resident taxpayer (live permanently abroad), file the tax return for forestry by 28 April 2026.

-We will not send tax return forms to forestry operators by post in January.
-An exception to this are death estates and tax partnerships, which will still receive the paper form by post.
-See instructions for filing on paper (available in Finnish and Swedish, link to Finnish).
+We will not send letters about filing the tax return to forestry operators by post in January.
+An exception to this are death estates and tax partnerships, which will still receive the letter by post.

 Note that the completed tax return must arrive at the Tax Administration by the due date.
 If the return arrives late, you must pay a late-filing penalty.
 If you do not file a tax return at all or if the return you file is incomplete, you may have to pay a punitive tax increase.